 Faculty deliver the program using six–week courses.
 Students can complete this asynchronous master of science in organizational leadership online in 18 months.
 Distance learners pay the same tuition rate, regardless of residency.
 A military–friendly school, Trevecca offers military personnel scholarships equal to 10% of tuition and awards college credit for military training.
 In addition to comprehensive financial aid options, learners can use payment plans to better manage tuition and fees.
 Admission requires a minimum 2.5 GPA.

-Trevecca Nazarene University is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+Trevecca Nazarene University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 35. Norwich University